pm4js/pm4js-core/DOCS.md

 6. The arcs can be added to the Petri net (**petriNet.addArcFromTo(source, visible)**, **petriNet.addArcFromTo(source, invisible)**)

 ### Execution Semantics
+A marking is an object containing the execution state of the Petri net model.
+Usually the execution starts from an _initial marking_, and finishes in a _final marking_.
+Given a Petri net and a marking/state **marking** on top of the Petri net, the list of transitions which are currently enabled in the marking can be retrieved by executing the method **let enabledTransitions = marking.getEnabledTransitions()**.
+Given a transition **t** which is enabled in the current marking, it is possible to retrieve the marking obtained from **marking** after executing **t** by doing **let newMarking = marking.execute(t)**.

 ### Importing / Exporting
 An accepting Petri net can be imported from a .PNML file by reading its contents and using the importer as follows: